-Major 30-77 semester credit hours
+Major 30-60 semester credit hours

 General Education 51-52 semester credit hours

-Electives 0-41 semester credit hours
+Electives 11-41 semester credit hours

-The requirements of the major will affect the number of electives a student takes.
+There are variations to this pattern due to the requirements of the major.
+Approved majors larger than 60 credits reduce the number of electives available.
 Students in some majors may be required to take more than 122 credits.
 All students have the option to do so.

 Each student is assigned an academic advisor to assist with academic and career planning.
 Students may also work with the Office of Career Development and Calling to explore career options.
-Students are responsible to assure that they have fulfilled graduation requirements.